SparkliTwizzl/plurality-utilities/documentation/docs/user-guide/getting-started/petrichor-script.md

 Some tokens are required and some are optional.

-Some tokens can have a body containing subtokens.

----
-#### Data token structure

-Every token consists of a name and a value, separated by a color ( `:` ).
+Every token consists of a name and a value, separated by a colon ( `:` ).

-Whitespace between and around these parts is ignored.

-Whitespace within these parts matters, however.

-Token names are always in `lower-kebab-case`.
+Token names are in `lower-kebab-case`.

+Token names can contain numbers, but cannot start with them.

+!!! note

+    Whitespace around token names and values is ignored.

 ???+ example

+    ```petrichor title="Valid token names"
+    tokenname: Value.
+    token-name: Value.
+    token-name-3: Value.
+    ```

+    ```petrichor title="Invalid token names"
+    TokenName: Value.
+    token_name: Value.
+    3-token-name: Value.
+    ```

+    ```petrichor title="Whitespace"
-    ```petrichor title="The first two tokens are identical to Petrichor, the third is different."
+    // These tokens are identical to Petrichor.
      token-name : Token value.
     token-name:Token value.

+    // This token is different than the first two.
     token-name:Token   value.
     ```

 ---
 #### Token bodies

-Some tokens can have a body containing subtokens.
+Some tokens can have a body containing other tokens.

 These consist of a token (which may or may not require a value), then the body, which is surrounded by curly brackets ( `{` `}` ).